United Way of Central New Mexico’s 2-1-1 hotline offers information and referrals to people in need of help.

-United Way 2-1-1 provides free information and referrals to health and human services, government agencies, and community based organizations.
-United Way 2-1-1 is a comprehensive source for information, better connecting our community and increasing self-sufficiency.
-By providing appropriate referrals to available human services, teachers, individuals, children and families are able to access resources within our community.
+We provide free referrals to health and human services, government agencies, and community based organizations.
+2-1-1 is a comprehensive source for information, that connect individuals and families to the organizations that can best address their needs.

 - Basic Human Needs Resources: food pantries, clothing banks, shelters, rent assistance.